papaben/recipes/old-fashioned-meatloaf.md

  1. Transfer into a shallow 10 by 5 inch pan, distribute evenly
  1. Spread 1/3 cup ketchup on the top
  1. Bake *1 hour* or until a meat thermometer inserted in center registers 155°F
+ 1. Let it cool off before you eat it

 That's it!